We serve and empower the communities we work with.

 Our technical architecture and approach offers protections for stored information that are not provided by other digital preservation systems.
 We have built the system based on a comprehensive and openly-articulated threat model that critically considers the kinds of threats responsible for the vast incidence of real-world data loss.
 The rationale for our system design is furthermore elaborated in award-winning and peer-reviewed published research.

-The LOCKSS software is open for community review, scrutiny, contribution, and adaptation, and made available under a permissive BSD license.
+The LOCKSS software is open for community review, scrutiny, contribution, and adaptation, and made available under a permissive software license.
 LOCKSS is certified trustworthy — a thorough external evaluation of a LOCKSS-based system, a 2014 audit of the CLOCKSS Archive under the Trustworthy Repositories Audit and Certification criteria by the Center for Research Libraries, yielded the only perfect score issued to date for the category of "Technologies, Technical Infrastructure, Security" (PDF) as well as an overall score matching the previous best.
 In 2018, CRL re-certified the CLOCKSS Archive, awarding it the highest overall score received to date.
 We continue to build technology that can be adopted and applied without dependence on any vendor, facilitates interoperability via standards conformance, and provides well-specified interfaces for integration with third-party systems.

 We are partners in preservation with the communities and organizations we serve.
 This includes communities using LOCKSS technologies; the CLOCKSS Archive and its library supporters and publisher participants; and members of the Global LOCKSS Network.
 LOCKSS is not just a principle and a technology; it is a community of practice, with an impact and reach that transcends the direct activities of the LOCKSS Program.